AbbyNicole9793/se_project_spots/README.md

-# Project 3: Spots
+# Project Name and description

 Project 3: Spots, It is a website that presents different areas of travel with a profile picture and a description.

+## Plans on improving the project

-It also has interactive buttons that will be further developed in future developments to this project.
+The project has interactive buttons that will be further developed in future developments to this project.

 ### Overview